 - Solution: Use industrial-grade PLA with heat stabilizers.
 The stabilized PLA withstands 75°C, is still biodegradable, and meets the hospital’s sustainability goals.

-À la technologie Yigu, Nous reconnaissons que temperature of PLA heat resistance is a key consideration for 3D printing users.
-Our FDM printers are optimized for PLA (lit chauffant: 50°C–60°C, température de buse: 190° C - 220 ° C) to ensure perfect prints, but we also educate users on its limitations.
+Chez Yigu Technologie, we recognize that temperature of PLA heat resistance is a key consideration for 3D printing users.
+Our FDM printers are optimized for PLA (lit chauffant: 50°C–60°C, température de la buse: 190°C–220°C) to ensure perfect prints, but we also educate users on its limitations.
 For heat-sensitive projects, we recommend our PC-compatible printers (high-temp nozzles up to 270°C) or offer blended PLA filaments with carbon fiber (boosting heat resistance to 75°C).
 We aim to help users balance PLA’s eco-friendliness with project needs—ensuring no print fails due to heat-related issues.

 FAQ